Surf Life Saving sport showcases the skills and physical abilities required to save a life.

 The Australian Surf Life Saving Championships is an annual event where members from Australia’s 313 Surf Clubs come together to compete in more than 400 beach and ocean events.
 It is the largest event of its kind in the world.

-Provides an opportunity for the best IRB crews from all across the country to compete against each other over one action-packed weekend.
-Created to display the skills required to complete a successful IRB rescue.
-The 2016 Championships will be held at Mollymook Beach, NSW from Friday 22 – Sunday 24 July.
+An opportunity for the best IRB crews from across the country to compete against each other over one action-packed weekend promoting the skills required to complete a successful IRB rescue.
+The 2016 championships will be held at Mollymook Beach, NSW from Friday 22 – Sunday 24 July.

 One of the key selection events for our national lifesaving teams.
 It is also an opportunity for our lifesavers to showcase the skills that keep them rescue ready for the start of patrol season.
-The 2016 Championships will be held at the Gold Coast Aquatic Centre, QLD from Friday 5 – Sunday 7 August.
+The 2017 Championships will be held at the SA Aquatic & Leisure Centre, Oaklands Park SA from Friday 4 – Sunday 6 August.

-An opportunity for Australia’s finest Surf Lifesavers to represent their State and showcase their lifesaving skills in an elite lifesaving sports competition.
-Held over one day of competition, this State vs. State battle is contested on the beach and in the ocean.
+Happening at Alexandra Headland Beach on January 20, The Interstate Championships give around 160 of Australia’s best surf athletes an opportunity to represent their State and showcase their lifesaving skills in an elite lifesaving sports competition.
+Held over one day of competition from 8am – 2pm, this State vs. State battle is contested on the beach and in the ocean.